monicalopezgris/boilerplate-frontend-module-3/README.md

 -  **Signup:** As an anon I can sign up in the platform so that I can start saving favorite restaurants
 -  **Login:** As a user I can login to the platform so that I can see my favorite restaurants
 -  **Logout:** As a user I can logout from the platform so no one else can use it
--  **Add Restaurants** As a user I can add a restaurant so that I can share it with the community
+-  **Add Bill** As a user I want to add a bill to the client
--  **List Restaurants** As a user I want to see the restaurants so that I can choose one to eat
+-  **List Bills** As a user I want to list the bills from each client
--  **Search Restaurants** As a user I want to search restaurants by name so that I know if it´s already in the platform
+-  **Search Bill** As a user I want to search by REF the bill
--  **Add to favorites** As a user I want to add a restaurant to favorite so that I can save the restaurants that I liked the most
--  **See my favorites** As a user I want to see my favorite restaurantes so that I can see the ones I liked the most
+-  **Print Bill in PDF** As a user I want to print the bill in pdf format

 ## Backlog

-User profile:
-- see my profile
-- upload my profile picture
-- see other users profile
-- list of events created by the user
-- list events the user is attending

-Geo Location:
-- add geolocation to events when creating
-- show event in a map in event detail page
-- show all events in a map in the event list page

-Homepage:
+Clients:
+- Add client
+- List clients
+- Save client's bills
+- Insert client's info on new bills

+Services
+- Presaved services

+Extra types of doc:
+- Create new type of document
-- ...
+- Add new template

 # Client